SuppliedOrange/EmberKey/readme.md

 `python/py/python3 -m pip install -r requirements.txt` <br>
 You can also use `installer.bat` in the repository.
 It does the same thing.

 There are plenty of reasons this command may fail.
 This can be because you don't have python or pip in your PATH.
-You simply need to install all the modules in `requirements.txt` and you can do it in anyway you like.
+You simply need to install all the modules in `requirements.txt` (except python3-tk unless you're on linux) and you can do it in anyway you like.

 <br>